PdxCodeGuild/Full-Stack-Day-Class/notes/js-promises.md

 Up until this point, we didn't really deal with anything "slow".
 Going out to the network and fetching some new content is relatively slow.
+People perceive something as "instantaneous" if it happens within 200ms.
-If we want to enable our JS to do exciting things like that, we need a model that allows it.
+If we want to enable our JS to do exciting things like that, we need an **asynchronous** model that allows it.

+The biggest source of "slow" things is waiting on network IO.
+Network IO is a convenient case where adding in simple event handling concurrency will work.

 A **promise** is an object that _will_ contain a useful value, but doesn't yet.
 An "empty" promise is **pending**.